jegasape/EmpleadosRepublicaDominicana/README.md

  Visual Studio Code

-## Construido
+## Built

 * [.Net Core](https://docs.microsoft.com/en-us/dotnet/core/whats-new/dotnet-core-2-1) - Framework  utilizado.

-## Versiones
+## Versions

-Usamos [SemVer] (http://semver.org/) para las versiones.
-Para las versiones disponibles, consulte [etiquetas en este repositorio] (https://github.com/your/project/tags).
+We use [SemVer] (http://semver.org/) for the versions.
+For available versions, see [tags in this repository] (https://github.com/your/project/tags).

-## Autor
+## Author

 **Jeffrey Sanchez** - **Initial work**

-## Licencia
+## License

-Este proyecto está licenciado bajo la Licencia MIT - vea el archivo [LICENSE.md] (https://raw.githubusercontent.com/jegasape/Loterias-Dominicanas/master/LICENSE) para más detalles
+This project is licensed under the MIT License - see the file [LICENSE.md] (https://raw.githubusercontent.com/jegasape/Loterias-Dominicanas/master/LICENSE) for more details